rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 This is not a criticism, if we are thinking on how to solve a problem and we are passionate about it, that is wonderful!
 Keep thinking hard.

 But, if our heads are just babbling all day long, we are wasting energy.
+You are a gas-guzzler sucking a lot of your oxygen and energy for a very low output.

 One sound after the other.

 Is it the same for images ?

-Let's meet the electric car of imagination.
+Now lets check the hydrogen car.
+Our imagination.

 ***